Fhall6/SPC_CPP/README.md

 # SPC_CPP

 This repository is designated for work assigned in COP2220.
-I don't give anyone other than myself (Frank Hall III) to use this for their course work without my permission.
+I don't give anyone other than myself (Frank Hall III) permission to use this for their course work.
 If anybody has questions, feel free to reach out to me via email: fhall3rd@yahoo.com